pedrochanca/recsys-modeling-playground/README.md

 ## Dataset

-I will be using the MovieLens Latest Small dataset.
+1. MovieLens Latest Small dataset
+    - Used for an Explicit Feedback w/ NCF.
     - 100k ratings
     - 610 unique users
     - 9,724 unique items (movies)

+2. Amazon Reviews (books)
+    - To be used for Implicit Feedback.

 ## SimpleNCF